-Once you have determined that the person from whom you are seeking advice has the proper credentials, you must then find out if he or she is "right" for you.
-Is this individual knowledgeable about your particular field, and do you feel comfortable talking to him or her?
+Once you have determined that the person from whom you are seeking advice has the proper credentials, you must then find out if they are "right" for you.
+Is this individual knowledgeable about your particular field, and do you feel comfortable talking to them?

 Career Development Facilitators

 There are many people who provide career guidance but are not professional career counselors.
 This fact was recognized by several professional groups who banded together to develop the Global Career Development Facilitator (or GCDF) credential, which provides standards, training specifications and credentialing for those who provide these services.